debaditya-unimelb/real-time-car-parking-occupancy/README.md

 # Real-time image-based parking occupancy detection using deep learning
-This is the MATLAB implementation of
+This is the MATLAB implementation of:
 ```
 @inproceedings{Deb:acharya2018real,
 	title={Real-time image-based parking occupancy detection using deep learning},